 It’s also going to be fun watching @elaconfbot’s contribution graph:

 Can you tell when we opened our call for proposals?

 My next challenge will be building an anonymous feedback system for our speakers.
-I have a suspicion that it will involve some type of form, GitHub, and then some type of delivery service.
+I have a suspicion that it will involve a form, GitHub, and then a delivery service.
 I cannot wait to get started!

 If you enjoyed this post, love bots, awesome systems, and advancing women in tech, please consider becoming an Ela Conf sponsor!